YoCodingMonster/OpenFreezeCenter-Lite/README.md

 # INSTALLATION
 - Install ECTweaker library version 1.3 and above for python from https://pypi.org/project/ECTweaker/ by following instructions on properly setting it up!
 - Make sure ```secure boot``` is disabled.
-- Make Sure that you have ```Auto``` fan profile set on laptop.
-  - You can do this by booting up windows an choosing ```Auto``` fan profile and then booting back to linux.
-  - This needs to be done just once in your lifetime.
-But to do this is important.
 - run the ```OpenFreezeCenter.py``` with sudo.
 - DONE!